missilefish/wordpress-security-scanner/README.md

 This script is not perfect, it is not paticularily elegant, but it runs stand-alone and doesn't need a thing (but php).

+HOW TO:

+	Read the source and update the $wpgui and $wpui etc variables which need updating most likely Run this script fom the DOCROOT of an instance.

 TODO: I know the usage statement is garbage, I just don't have much feedback on how other people have used it and I mainly run it from CRON to give me alarms.
 However, the script is growing, and I use it to de-secure an instance, and re-secure it after updates, while trying to maintain my end user abilities to uploads media and manage basic content (/wp-content/{etc}).

 IMPORTANT: